crispab/crisp-dna/_docs/what-is-crisp.md

 - Honing and practicing our craft is critical.

 Balance
 - Everything is shareable: knowledge, power, wealth, information.
+And kindness.
 - Things should be balanced: in financial reward, in flatter organisational structures, in how power is used and distributed, in sharing information and knowledge.
 And importantly in our personal lives.
 We could go on and on about this but you get the point right :)